 6 | Staying the night in Big Sur is not a must

 Overnighting in Big Sur can be really pricy; since I didn’t want to break the bank on lodging, I ended up choosing to bookend Big Sur with two other beautiful locations – Morro Bay and Carmel.
 There are definitely some beautiful options within the realm of Big Sur, but my recommendation would be grabbing some cheaper Airbnb accommodations at either end.
-Check out this link for $40 in travel credit (Airbnb)
+Check out this link for $$$ toward your first stay (Airbnb)

 7 | Check that gas gauge